Hopobcn/FWI/README.md

     For reference purposes this is the execution time of our OpenACC implementation with 1 K80 and freq 4.0 Hz (284x284x284):
     84.0532 s

+    Report the execution time (add the log files in the commit).
+    Using nvprof, report weights of each OpenACC kernel (the output of nvprof is fine).

 5. **Implement a Multi-GPU implementation**